Michael-data-science381/My-Portfolio/README.md

 ### Diamond Price And Loan Classification Optimization For Machine Learning
 This completed project is the second of two class projects required for DS 775 - Prescriptive Analytics.
 It uses Python to apply hyperparameter optimization to both regression and classification problems for machine learning.

-### Find Maximum Airfare By Combining Predictive And Prescriptive Analytics
+### Optimal Maximum Airfare By Combining Predictive And Prescriptive Analytics
 This completed project is first of two class projects required for DS 775 - Prescriptive Analytics.
 It uses Python to compute linear regression models and extract coefficients from linear regression models to build constraint expressions for a linear program.

 ### Predicting Infant Birth Weight With Machine Learning Models